July 1, 2017 § Leave a comment

 It’s a total crapshoot, as most used bookstores are, but all of the paperbacks are $1.99 with an occasional 99 cent-er thrown in.

-They also have two “leather” chairs that have been for sale for over a year, so I take the kids there and let them pick out new kids books and then sit them in the chairs to read them while I peruse the stacks.
-Because then it doesn’t matter when Mora takes a pen to “help write” the book and Eddie rips out all the pages.
+They also have two “leather” chairs that have been on sale for over a year, so I take the kids there and let them pick out new kids books and then sit them in the chairs to read them while I peruse the stacks.
+Because then it doesn’t matter when Mora takes a pen to “help write” the book and Eddie rips out all the pages, it’s not going to cost me more than $3 total.
 Hours of fun.

 It is basically my favorite place.

 Because there is no rhyme or reason as to what will be on the shelves, it’s kind of forced me out of my comfort zone.
 I’ve started choosing books based on the author, a review on the back by someone I respect, or Pulitzer Prize/Booker Award/whatever winner little sticker on the front.